osolmaz/sane-defaults/twitter.md

 ## Change feed to "Latest Tweets" mode

 Click the "sparkles icon" at the top of your feed.
-(The icon is not descriptive and can be considered a dark pattern.)

 ![](/assets/twitter-latest-tweets-1.png)